 What is PAP/CPAP Therapy?

 Positive airway pressure (PAP) therapy is a general term used for all sleep apnea treatments that keep the airway open while sleeping by providing a constant stream of air through a mask.
 This eliminates snoring or breathing pauses during sleep and allows you to sleep through the night without waking up from a lack of oxygen.
+When referring to PAP therapy, CPAP is the term most often used, since it’s the most commonly used PAP device.

 You’ll first need a sleep study to determine if you have obstructive sleep apnea (OSA).
-If your study is positive for OSA and your provider has determined PAP therapy is best for you, there are three PAP treatments:
+If your study is positive for OSA and your provider has determined PAP therapy is best for you, there are four PAP treatments:

 - CPAP (continuous positive airway pressure)